-I had been working on a double bass drum set-up, albeit not in the jazz-rock or speed metal vein.
+I had been working on a double bass drum set-up - albeit not in the jazz-rock or speed metal vein - and had developed a system of rhythmic and melodic patterns.

-In 1992 Rhythms Magazine held a competition for unsigned bands, where the prize was day of recording at Platinum Studios, one of the top Melbourne Recording Studios.
+In 1992 Rhythms Magazine held a competition for unsigned bands, the prize being one day of recording at Platinum Studios, one of the top Melbourne Recording Studios (now Sing Sing South).

 We sent in a cassette tape - I can't remember where or how we recorded it - and won!

-We recorded about 15 tracks plus 5 or 6 drum solos in one day with engineer Chris Corr.
+'Papa Carlo' recorded about 15 tracks plus 5 or 6 drum solos in one day with engineer Chris Corr on 16 March 1994.

 Listening to the rough mixes I kept hearing an additional voice - maybe a horn player.

-One of the last recordings I made before moving to Australia had been with the wonderful Italian trumpet player, Enrico Rava.
+One of the last recordings I was involved in before moving to Australia had been with the wonderful Italian trumpet player, Enrico Rava.

 I decided to ask him if he would be interested to play on this album.

-I remember that we communicated also via Fax.
-At agreed times I would send a fax to the newsagent in the town where Enrico lived and he would go and pick it up.
+I remember that I communicated with Enrico via Fax: At agreed times I would send a fax to the newsagent in the town where Enrico lived and he would go and pick it up.

 Enrico listened and said he would be happy to record.

-We agreed on a fee and found a time when we were both in Berlin, where we recorded in the studio of my publisher, Bit.
+We agreed on a fee and found a time when we were both in Berlin, where we recorded in the studio of my publisher, BIT in Tempelhof.

 It was an awesome experience, watching a jazz legend performing at his brilliant best.

-Almost all tracks on the album were recorded in this way with Enrico just playing one take.
+All remaining tracks on the album were recorded in this way with Enrico just playing one take without listening to the track first.
+All his takes were recorded in less than three hours.

 A true master.